 Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

-The Cochin Chicken is a very popular breed of hen with backyard chicken keepers and enthusiasts.
-It is usually fluffy and big in size.
+The Cochin chicken is a popular breed with backyard chicken keepers and enthusiasts.
+It is usually fluffy and big.
 They are docile, friendly, and lovely pet chickens.

 It is for sure that this fluffy chicken will catch your attention.
-If it’s so, then keep reading to know everything about this feathery cochin chicken of barnyard.
+If so, keep reading to know everything about this feathery Cochin chicken of the barnyard.

-This article includes some major information like history, lifespan, recognized verities, size, eggs, color, care, images, and more info about Cochin chicken.
+This article includes primary information like history, lifespan, recognized verities, size, eggs, color, care, images, and more about Cochin chicken.

 Also read: Top 10 Best Rooster Breeds